Shivansh1008/BigDataBootcamp/README.md

 The values() method will return a list of all the values in the dictionary.

 Q68.
 What are loops in Python?
+A for loop is used for iterating over a sequence

 Q69.
-How many type of loop are there in Python?
+How many type of loop are there in Python? for ,while

 Q70.
 What is the difference between for and while loops?
+For loop is used when the number of iterations is already known.
+While loop is used when the number of iterations is already Unknown.

 Q71.
 What is the use of continue statement?
+With the continue statement we can stop the current iteration of the loop, and continue with the next

 Q72.
 What is the use of break statement?
+With the break statement we can stop the loop before it has looped through all the items

 Q73.
-What is the use of pass statement?
+What is the use of pass statement? for loops cannot be empty, but if you for some reason have a for loop with no content, put in the pass statement to avoid getting an error.

 Q74.
 What is the use of range() function?
+The range() function returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and ends at a specified number.
+The range() function defaults to increment the sequence by 1, however it is possible to specify the increment value by adding a third parameter: range(2, 30, 3):

 Q75.
-How can you loop over a dictionary?
+How can you loop over a dictionary? thisdict = {
+  "brand": "Ford",
+  "model": "Mustang",
+  "year": 1964
+}
+for i in thisdict:    #if you want values use for i in thisdict.values():
+    print(i)

 Coding problems
 Q76.
 Write a Python program to find the factorial of a given number.